-The bottom line is, if you're not creating content that identifies your ideal customers' questions, wants and needs, then you're falling behind in modern day marketing.
+The bottom line is if you aren't creating content that identifies your ideal customers' questions, wants and needs, then you're falling behind in modern day marketing.

 For years we have heard the saying 'Content is King', well let me tell you now, content is NOT king, 'Content is God'.
 As the world continues to get smaller, individuals are becoming more informed and more specific for the content they are searching for.
-If you're not planning or don't have a content strategy in place, you need to realise you're going to fall behind in online marketing.
+If you aren't planning or don't have a content strategy in place, you need to realise you're going to fall behind with your online marketing.